Wuhan–Guangzhou high-speed railway: Reaction from existing passengers

 With an average speed 4 times faster, the fare for the high-speed railway is also about 4 times expensive than the ordinary railway fare.
 Some believe this is too high for the public.
 RMB490 is about 15% of the average monthly income of workers in Guangzhou.
-After opening of the high-speed railway, 13 out of 45 ordinary trains were canceled, a decision criticized to have harmed the welfare of low-income workers.
+After opening of the high-speed railway, 13 out of 45 ordinary trains were cancelled, a decision criticized to have harmed the welfare of low-income workers.
 Hence, the existing passengers complain that they are "forced to travel high-speed".

 Many passengers also disliked the cancellation of many of the "conventional" trains that used to provide overnight service between Wuhan and Guangzhou (or between Changsha and Guangzhou).
 While they were much slower than the new high-speed train, overnight service (which has been much reduced now) provided the convenience of traveling while sleeping.

 There has also been some vocal criticism of a lack of group discounts, so organised tour operators have to pay full fares for every tourist, when airlines will offer special discounts.
 With airlines reducing services on the high-speed routes, high-speed rail is the only effective time saving option during the short holiday breaks, such as Mid-Autumn Festival, May Day and Qing Ming Festival, making such trips more expensive.

 Reaction from airlines

-China Southern Airlines, a national airline with one of two hubs in Guangzhou, spoke of concern over eroding market share from competition.
-Thirty-eight of 160 plus China Southern domestic routes will compete with the rail line.
+China Southern Airlines, a national airline which hubs in Guangzhou, spoke of concern over eroding market share from competition.
+38 of 160 plus China Southern domestic routes will compete with the rail line.
 The airline has aggressively cut fares, slashing the advance purchase price of flights between Wuhan and Guangzhou by almost half.

 Tan Wangeng, president of China Southern Airlines, said, "In the long run, the coming of high-speed railway age is an opportunity rather than challenge to our airline company.
 China Southern is expecting cooperation with the railway company to extend the market and develop more packaged travel products for the passengers."